BibliothecaForAdventurers/docs/pages/economics/lords.md

 Initially the token will be distributed to Realm stakers that take part in the Journey contract.
 Any Lord or Lady with a Realm can partake in this Journey.

-The hard cap of tokens distributed is expected to  be reached after 2 years, with exact rates will be published soon.
+The hard cap of tokens distributed is expected to  be reached after 2-5 years, with exact rates will be published soon.
 Each Realm will receive the same amount of $LORDS - and is not impacted by features such as rarity, resources, traits or wonders.
+The inflation rate will be tied to the growth of the protocol.

 The team will be providing LP incentives on AMM.